-On the Anti-Malware Testing Standards Organization website and WICAR website where we do hands-on testing with EICAR files, Emsisoft Anti-Malware didn’t recognize them.
-That tells us the company doesn’t know about those files or chose not to include them in its definition list.
+On the Anti-Malware Testing Standards Organization website and WICAR website where we do hands-on testing with EICAR files, Emsisoft Anti-Malware was able to recognize them, which is standard for most antivirus software.

-Combine that with the outdated or missing third-party lab results and we’re left with only the 2018 results from AV-Comparatives.
+Even so, the outdated and missing third-party lab results leave us with only the 2018 results from AV-Comparatives.
 We’re hesitant to give it a high rating in a situation like this.

-Support is where Emsisoft Anti-Malware falls down.
+Support is pretty solid.
 Clicking the help button on the main screen takes you to the website, which has a lot of written user guides.

 Clicking the chat button on the website consistently brought up a floating menu that said no one was available but to leave a message and “we’ll get back to you.”
-So far, we haven’t heard back from anyone.
+While initially disheartening, our question with promptly responded to, and thoroughly, at that.

 Emsisoft Anti-Malware Home has nice, user-friendly features.
 It also has issues.
 Of particular concern was the spotty record on laboratory testing and the way it ignored the EICAR files.

 With the low price, we think it’s worth your time to give it some consideration.
-If you’re willing to compromise on the support and take the good but not perfect protection, it may be the antivirus for you.
+If you’re willing to take the good but not perfect protection, it may be the antivirus for you.

 As the saying goes, there’s plenty of fish in the sea, so if you’d rather try a different product, we have more listed in our best antivirus reviews.